wirl-ice/iceberg-beacon-track-database-tools/python/README.md

-# Iceberg Tracking Beacon Database: Standardization, Visualization and Collation
+# Iceberg Beacon Track Database: Standardization, Visualization and Collation

 Authors: Derek Mueller, Adam Garbo, Jill Rajewicz, Anna Crawford and Cindy Lopes

-Date: 2024-11-22
+Date: 2025-03-23

 ## Introduction
 This Python code ingests raw tracking beacon data, standardizes it to a common format, peforms a number of data cleaning steps and outputs visualization and data products.